TobitSoftware/chayns-components/src/react-chayns-accordion/README.md

 # Accordion-Component #

-The Accordion-Component is part of the *tobit-chayns_components* package.
+The Accordion-Component is part of the *chayns-components* package.
 It can be installed via npm:

-    npm install --save-dev tobit-chayns_components
+    npm install -S chayns-components@latest

 The Accordion-Component hides(actually removes) all child elements when it gets closed and makes the webpage faster.
 This gets very useful if many elements are stored in the accordion or if there are even wrapped accordions.